Advert

 An interdisciplinary project has much greater potential for impact, since it automatically links different areas, but it can be harder for outsiders to spot since it doesn’t conform to the norm.
 Invest some thought into how you can measure, record, and communicate the impact of what you do; evidence the value of doing things differently.

-This article is taken from the Spring 2021 issue of Perspective, the University of Surrey’s postgraduate magazine.
+This article is taken from the University of Surrey’s postgraduate magazine.

 Find out about postgraduate research at the University of Surrey